 Russia's U.N. ambassador, Vitaly Churkin, blamed opposition fighters for the March 19 attack in the government-controlled Aleppo suburb of Khan al-Assal, which he said killed 26 people, including 16 government troops, and injured 86 others.

 The rebels have blamed the government for the attack.
 The U.S., Britain and France have said they have seen no evidence that the opposition has acquired or used chemical weapons.

 "Evidence provided by parties that support Assad's tyrannical regime with money, weapons, and ammunition is false and clearly fabricated," said the statement by the SNC, a group made up mostly of exiled dissidents.

 "The recent Russian analysis on the use of chemical weapons in Khan al-Assal is a desperate attempt by Russia to deceive the world and justify Assad's crimes," it added.
-"The Syrian people consider Russia (to be) Assad's partner in the murder of innocent Syrian civilians."

 The Coalition invited a U.N. fact-finding mission to enter areas under rebel control in Syria to investigate the alleged use of chemical weapons by the Syrian regime.

 On Monday, the Syrian government also invited Ake Sellstrom, the Swedish head of the U.N. fact-finding mission on allegations of chemical weapons use in Syria, and U.N. disarmament chief Angela Kane to visit Damascus for foreign minister level talks on conducting an inquiry into the Khan al-Assal attack alone.
 The U.N. has sought wider access.

 Up to now the government and U.N. have not been able to agree on the scope of an inquiry, and there has been no independent investigation.